shohirose/eos-cpp/README.md

 This library provides templated classes for three types of cubic EoS: Van der Waals, Soave-Redlich-Kwong, and Peng-Robinson EoS.
 These are respectively defined as the following classes:

-- `eos::VanDerWaalsEos`
+- `eos::VanDerWaalsEos<Scalar>`
-- `eos::SoaveRedlichKwongEos`
+- `eos::SoaveRedlichKwongEos<Scalar>`
-- `eos::PengRobinsonEos`
+- `eos::PengRobinsonEos<Scalar>`

-You can customize and create a new cubic EoS by inheriting `CubicEosBase`. `CubicEosBase` is a template base class for general two-parameter cubic EoS. `CubicEosBase` requires `EosPoicy` and `CorrectionPolicy` types as well as `Scalar` type.
-While `EosPolicy` class implements functions to calculate thermodynamic properties such as pressure and compressibility, `CorrectionPolicy` class defines how to calculate the correction factor for attraction parameter in a cubic EoS.
+You can customize and create a new cubic EoS by inheriting `CubicEosBase<Scalar, EosPolicy, CorrectionFactor>`. `CubicEosBase` is a template base class for general two-parameter cubic EoS. `CubicEosBase` requires `Scalar`, `EosPoicy`, and `CorrectionFactor` types.
+While `EosPolicy` class implements functions to calculate thermodynamic properties such as pressure and compressibility, `CorrectionFactor` class provides the calculation method of the correction factor for attraction parameter.

 An `EosPolicy` class must provide the following static functions: